CCBDA-UPC/Assignments-2025/Lab06.md

 <img alt="Lab06-pycharm-rds.png" src="images/Lab06-pycharm-rds.png" width="80%"/>

-**Q6-11: Would you keep that access open on a production system?
-Justify your response.**
+> :question: **Question 6.11**: Would you keep that access open on a production system?
+Justify your response.

 Let's now build a new Docker image, tagging it with a version number.
 Next test the web application running in Docker in your laptop and connect it to the AWS RDS database.
 Now, copy the production environment to a new file named `aws.env` and replace the PostGreSQL variable `DB_HOST` and adding `PGPASSWORD` with the master password as shown below.